Investing in South Africa

 Business can be carried on in South Africa through a number of business entities including a branch of a foreign entity, private limited liability company, public company, trust, partnership, non-profit entity and similar.
 Businesses must comply with various legislation including Company law, Tax law, Exchange Control, Labour Law, Accounting requirements (International Financial Reporting Standards) and similar.

-· Corporate income tax applies at a rate of 28%.
+- Corporate income tax applies at a rate of 28%.
 The residence basis of taxation is applied to tax residents while the source basis of taxation is applied to non-residents.
 A corporation would be a resident if incorporated or effectively managed in South Africa.
 Tax is imposed on income and capital gains.
-Various exemptions, deductions, allowances andcredits are available.
+Various exemptions, deductions, allowances and credits are available.
 Tax incentives are also offered like preferential rates or deductions for small business corporations, research and development expenditure, special economic zones, urban development, carbon-reductions and others.
 A special holding company regime is also offered.
-General and specific anti-avoidance legislation are in place;including transfer pricing rules which require arm’s length principles to be adhered to, and controlled foreign company rules which apply to entities in which South African residents hold more than 50% voting or participation rights.
-Group taxation does not apply in South Africa.
+General and specific anti-avoidance legislation are in place; including transfer pricing rules which require arm’s length principles to be adhered to, and controlled foreign company rules which apply to entities in which South African residents hold more than 50% voting or participation rights.
+Group taxation does not apply to South Africa.

-· Property taxes apply on real property.
+- Property taxes apply to real property.
 Transaction based taxes are levied and include stamp duties on the transfer of securities like shares, transfer duties on the transfer of real property, donations tax on gratuitous disposals, customs duties on the importation of goods and excise duties on certain products.

 Broad-Based Black Economic Empowerment